hedii/laravel-gelf-logger/readme.md

             'name' => 'my-custom-name',

             // This optional option determines the system name sent with the
             // message in the 'source' field.
-When Forgotten or set to null,
+When forgotten or set to null,
             // the current hostname is used.
             'system_name' => null,